 Nature always offers us incredible sources to practice magick, but did you know that even trees can help us attract certain energies our way and they can become even part of our self-discovery journey?

-Today we are going to learn more about trees, and in particular, we are going to explore the special power and energy of trees that symbolize death and how to use them!
+Today we will learn more about trees, and in particular, we will explore the special power and energy of trees that symbolize death and how to use them!

 A list of trees that symbolize death